Minyus/pipelinex/docs/section06.md

         outputs: pred_df
 ```

-#### Configure Kedro run config using `RUN_CONFIG` key in `parameters.yml`
+#### Configure Kedro run config in `parameters.yml`

-- Optionally run nodes in parallel
+You can specify the run config in `parameters.yml` using `RUN_CONFIG` key instead of specifying the args for `kedro run` command for every run.

-- Optionally run only missing nodes (skip tasks which have already been run to resume pipeline using the intermediate data files or databases.)
+You can still set the args for `kedro run` to overwrite.

-Note: You can use Kedro CLI to overwrite these run configs.
+In addition to the args for `kedro run`, you can opt to run only missing nodes (skip tasks which have already been run to resume pipeline using the intermediate data files or databases.) by `only_missing` key.

 ```yaml
 # parameters.yml